• Skip to primary navigation

 For The Pumpkin Scones:

-• Placing 1 stick (½ cup) unsalted butter in the freezer for 15-30 minutes and allow it to harden.
+- Place 1 stick (½ cup) of unsalted butter in the freezer for 15-30 minutes and allow it to harden.

-• Add ½ cup pumpkin puree, ½ cup heavy whipping cream, 1 egg, and 1 teaspoon vanilla extract to a separate bowl and stir until all of the wet ingredients are completely combined.
+- In a separate bowl, add ½ cup pumpkin puree, ½ cup heavy whipping cream, 1 egg, and 1 teaspoon vanilla extract and stir until all of the wet ingredients are completely combined.

-• Mix the grated butter into the dry ingredients until everything is fully incorporated.
-The mixture should resemble coarse crumbs.
+- Mix the grated butter into the dry ingredients until everything is fully incorporated.
+The mixture should resemble coarse crumbs, just as if you were making a pie crust.

-• Generously flour a flat surface and pour the batter out on top of it.
+- Generously flour a clean, flat surface and turn the batter out on top of it.
 Form the dough into a disc that is 8 inches around.
 Make sure that the disc is evenly shaped to ensure that all of the wedges are the same size and that they cook evenly.

-• Transfer each wedge to a baking sheet that has been lined with parchment paper.
+- Transfer each wedge to the baking sheet that has been lined with parchment paper.
 Make sure that there is a few inches of space between each scone.

 For The Maple Glaze: